Wall Street Analyst Downgrade Marathon Oil Corporation [MRO]. What else is Wall St. saying

 Morgan Stanley have made an estimate for Marathon Oil Corporation shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on December 11, 2023.

-Marathon Oil Corporation [MRO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.06.
-With this latest performance, MRO shares gained by 0.21% in over the last four-week period, additionally sinking by -2.82% over the last 6 months – not to mention a drop of -13.49% in the past year of trading.
+Marathon Oil Corporation [MRO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.92.
+With this latest performance, MRO shares dropped by -9.36% in over the last four-week period, additionally sinking by -11.73% over the last 6 months – not to mention a drop of -17.15% in the past year of trading.

 The top three institutional holders of MRO stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2815%.
 BLACKROCK INC., holding 1.03 billion shares of the stock with an approximate value of $176.59 billion in MRO stocks shares; and BERKSHIRE HATHAWAY INC, currently with $156.75 billion in MRO stock with ownership which is approximately 5.8325%.